Unleash/unleash-proxy/README.md

 | expServerSideSdkConfig.tokens | `EXP_SERVER_SIDE_SDK_CONFIG_TOKENS` | n/a | no | API tokens that can be used by Server SDKs (and proxies) to read feature toggle configuration from this Proxy instance. |
 | expCustomEnrichers | `EXP_CUSTOM_ENRICHERS_FILE` | [] | no | Use this option to inject implementation of custom context enrichers.
 If you are using `EXP_CUSTOM_ENRICHERS_FILE` you need to provide a valid path to a javascript file which exports an array of custom context enrichers and the SDK will automatically load these |

+## Internal SDK capabilities

+The proxy uses the [Node.js SDK](https://github.com/Unleash/unleash-client-node) internally.
+When you start the proxy it initializes a client for you using any configuration option you provided on startup.
+You can also provide your own client.

+The client that the proxy uses supports all the SDK features that the Node.js SDK supports, as listed in the [Unleash server-side compatibility overview](https://docs.getunleash.io/reference/sdks#server-side-sdk-compatibility-table).
+The proxy has supported advanced [strategy constraints](https://docs.getunleash.io/reference/strategy-constraints) since version 0.8.
+Because the proxy uses the Node SDK internally,

 ## Run The Unleash Proxy

 The Unleash proxy is a small stateless HTTP application you run.
 The only requirement is that it needs to be able to talk with the Unleash API (either Unleash OSS or Unleash Hosted).